MOAzeemKhan/nyc-taxi-optimization/README.md

 ## Dataset Details

 The dataset used in this project is the New York City Taxi and Limousine Commission (TLC) Trip Record Data.
 The dataset provides information on taxi trips in New York City, including pickup and dropoff locations, trip distance, fare amount, and more.
-The data is available on the TLC website: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
+The data is available on the [TLC website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

 ## Flask Functionality